I’m glad you’re looking at how to be more feminine.

 Refuse Unfeminine Behavior

-One could write a book about what are typical mannish behavior, but here are some cues:
+One could write a book about what are typical mannish behaviors, but here are some

 - “Bro hugs”